 - 1. A request for the waiver of a required undergraduate core course by a graduate student must be based on his/her work/academic experience and expertise gained prior to enrolling in the School.
-Knowledge gained while completing graduate studies will not be considered as a criterion for requesting a course waiver. - 2.
-Requests for waiver of PKG 221, PKG 322, PKG 323, PKG 410 or PKG 432, including all supporting documentation, must be filed by the graduate student with the Graduate Director of the School of Packaging not later than the first day of classes of the student's first semester. - 3.
-In addition to a letter requesting the waiver, documentation presented by the student may include: - A. transcripts from other programs with descriptions of course content
+Knowledge gained while completing graduate studies will not be considered as a criterion for requesting a course waiver. - Requests for waiver of PKG 221, PKG 322, PKG 323, PKG 410 or PKG 432, including all supporting documentation, must be filed by the graduate student with the Graduate Director of the School of Packaging not later than the first day of classes of the student's first semester. - 3.
+In addition to a letter requesting the waiver, documentation presented by the student may include: - a.
+Transcripts from other programs with descriptions of course content - b.
+Letters from employers - c.
+Other evidence of related experience such as reports, patents, and publications.

-- B. letters from employers - C. other evidence of related experience such as reports, patents, and publications. - 4.
+d.
 A committee of faculty for each of the core courses will evaluate the documentation presented by the student.
 Examinations, if needed, will be scheduled the week prior to the beginning of classes, or within the first three days of classes.
 A final decision will be communicated not later than the fifth day of classes.